-The loan partially guaranteed by the ATSB requires that AWA maintain a minimum unrestricted cash balance of \$100 million.
+The loan partially guaranteed by theAWA ATSB Loan requires that AWA maintain a minimum unrestricted cash balance of \$100 million.
 In addition, the loan contains customary affirmative covenants and the following negative covenants: restrictions on liens, investments, restricted payments, fundamental changes, asset sales and acquisitions, the creation of new subsidiaries, sale and leasebacks, transactions with affiliates, the conduct of business, mergers or consolidations, issuances and dispositions of capital stock of subsidiaries, and amendments to other indebtedness.
-The loan contains customary events of default, including payment defaults, cross-defaults, breach of covenants, bankruptcy and insolvency defaults and judgment defaults.
+The loanAWA ATSB Loan contains customary events of default, including payment defaults, cross-defaults, breach of covenants, bankruptcy and insolvency defaults and judgment defaults.

-Subject to certain exceptions, America West is required to prepay the loan upon a change in control and may be required to prepay portions of the loan if America West's employee compensation costs exceed a certain threshold.
+Subject to certain exceptions, America West is required to prepay the loanAWA ATSB Loan upon a change in control and may be required to prepay portions of the loan if America West's employee compensation costs exceed a certain threshold.